italiangrid/storm/sysadmin-guide.md

 <a name="reposettings">&nbsp;</a>
 ### Repository settings

 In order to install all the stuff requested by StoRM, some repositories have to be necessarily configured in the /etc/yum.repos.d directory.
-They are EPEL, EGI and EMI repository and they have to be installed, as prerequisite, as we have already seen in the paragraph <a href="#emi3instructions">general EMI 3 installation instructions</a>.
+These are EPEL, EGI and EMI and have to be installed, as prerequisite, as we have already seen in the paragraph <a href="#emi3instructions">general EMI 3 installation instructions</a>.

 <a name="commonreposettings">&nbsp;</a>
 #### Common repository settings